Programme

 Venue: Pretoria Building, Open Universiteit, Heerlen, The Netherlands

-The Finance Research Day will be organized on Wednesday.
+The Finance Research Day takes place on Wednesday 6th.
 The aim of this event is to allow PhD researchers to present their work and receive feedback from senior faculty.
 As such, we aim to bring together scholars from universities in the Netherlands, Belgium and Germany and provide them with excellent opportunities to share their research passion and ideas, and connect to other researchers.
 The Finance Research Day is free of charge for all participants.
 For more information please contact Dennis Bams - and Kristof Struyfs.

 Thursday November 7th